Starmer urges Iran and Israel to ‘step back’ after strikes targeting Tehran

 Israel launched strikes on Tehran early on Friday, targeting the country’s nuclear programme and rekindling fears of a full-scale conflict.

-Iran’s Supreme Leader Ayatollah Ali Khamenei has warned Israel should expect “severe punishment” in response.
+Iran’s Supreme Leader Ayatollah Ali Khamenei has warned that Israel should expect “severe punishment” in response, and it was reported on Friday morning that drones had been launched.

 Sir Keir Starmer said the Government urged “all parties to step back and reduce tensions urgently” after the strikes, adding that “now is the time for restraint, calm and a return to diplomacy”.